Photography can be that soft light that modestly helps us to change things.

 CONCLUSION

 The people who have participated in this project ooze sensitivity, humanity and respect.
-There are 5 projects of 5 residents of Catarroja, wh ohave worked and thought about a theme that moves them, that involves them from their own authenticity.
-In their projects they speak of freedom, passion, happiness, visibility and melancholy.
-Topics that are important to them, but also for all the viewers we watch.
+There are 5 projects of 5 residents of Catarroja, who have worked and thought about a theme that moves them, that involves them from their own authenticity.
+Their projects speak of freedom, passion, happiness, visibility, and melancholy- topics that are important to them, but also for all the viewers we watch.

 Gina, Sara P Lahoz, Richard Pitre, Jorge Guerrero and Lluis García are proof that the gaze develops on one’s own stories and experiences, in search of one’s own authenticity.
 They make us look at their photographs, but also that we look at them, as brave people who dare.
-The five are part of the program, they seek their labor and social integration, working with them has been easy, they are attentive, hard-working and creative people.
-They have enjoyed the experience, they have been important in its concept and development, they reside in thei own work.
+The five are part of the program; they seek their labor and social integration; working with them has been easy; they are attentive, hard-working and creative people.
+They have enjoyed the experience, they have been important in its concept and development, and they reside in their own work.
 The vital experience dwells in the photographic experience.

-Photography place people in reality, allows people to capture their fragments of life, their present and to have an accessible resource to express, communicate, show themselves and expose their human, sensitive and aesthetic concerns, with total autonomy.
+Photography places people in reality, allowing them to capture their fragments of life and present and to have an accessible resource to express, communicate, show themselves and expose their human, sensitive and aesthetic concerns with total autonomy.

-Photogrpahy is an essential tool for the creation of identity, of narrative’s about one’s life.
+Photography is an essential tool for creating identity, and narratives about one’s life.
 The image is a metaphor and it’s communication, it has the super-power to educate, integrate and transform.

 We are convinced that artistic education enables personal and social transformations.
-In this sence, photography can intensely promote social change.
+In this sense, photography can intensely promote social change.

-The goal doesn’t end here, more and more photography as a tool for social inclusion allows us to develop coherent and commited projects that build a better world.
+The goal doesn’t end here; more and more photography as a tool for social inclusion allows us to develop coherent and committed projects that build a better world.

 -“A nice afternoon.
-I felt very comfortable, a very nive experience to repeat.”- Luis García
+I felt very comfortable, a very nice experience to repeat.”- Luis García

 -“This project made me see my world in color, not just in black and white.
 It has made me see the importance of the feelings that you can find in a single photograph.
 It has made me grow as a person and has given me more confidence.
-I have realized that I like photography and I would like in the future to be able to have the opportunity to continue with this project.
+I have realized that I like photography, and I would like to have the opportunity to continue with this project in the future.
 It has been a special and unique afternoon.” – Gina

 -“A wonderful afternoon, a brave project that shows that where there is a will, there is a way.
 With Amparo at the head, we wanted and could, from then on, everything is possible… Thank you.” – Jorge Guerrero